Northwest Alliances

 Dr. Jung Kim is currently an Associate Professor of Exercise Science and Neuroscience at the University of Puget Sound.
 She earned her BS in Physiological Science from the University of California, Los Angeles in 1995, her MA in Education from Pepperdine in 2000, and her PhD in Biology from New Mexico State University in 2006.
 Dr. Kim’s research interests are focused on elucidating the cellular and molecular mechanisms involved in regulating skeletal muscle phenotype in response to changes in activity and injury.
 She has mentored over 40 undergraduate student researchers and is committed to making research opportunities accessible to all interested students.

-A photo of Dr. Norma Velazquez Ulloa
+Dr. Norma Velazquez Ulloa headshot

 Dr. Norma Velazquez Ulloa